rjury-sumo/sumo-public-content/apps/log_explorers/readme.md

 ## Keyword Log Explorer
 A custom dashboard that enables you to start with a search say by category, collector and /or keywords, then drill down to a new search tab only showing surrounding messages.

-The new search window will show events from just that source file up to n events, +/- seconds (set in filters) centered on the event matching the search string.
-Keywords in the new search are included as an "OR" so they are still highlighted but all rows of the log are shown.
+The new search window will show events from just that source metadata selected and scope time range to first - last matching event.

 Here is how you use it.
 1. open the filters panel at the top of the dashboard